Skip to main content

 2.0 Decoding Failure Reasons: A Categorized Analysis

-Campaign failures are rarely random; they typically fall into distinct categories.
+Bulk marketing campaign failures are rarely random; they typically fall into distinct categories.
 By understanding these categories, and understand how to handle each case.
+From the downloaded campaign report you will be able to see the failure reasons, which are referred to using error codes.

 2.1 Technical Delivery Failures: Meta and WhatsApp Error Codes